linushof/BayesIntro/syllabus/syllabus.md

 rewarding to some extent.
 Here, assignments will be naturally integrated in the course as small milestones down the road.
 They will look a lot like the homework in that they take the form of little coding and analysis exercises.
-Specifically, assignments consists of a Multiple Choice questionnaire alongside a submitted analysis script (e.g., `script.R`) that produced the answers.
-We will have $5$ assignments, where each grade $g$ is weighted equally to obtain the overall course grade, $G = 1/5\sum_i^5 g_i$.
+Specifically, assignments consists of a questionnaire alongside a submitted analysis script (e.g., `script.R`) that produced the answers.
+We will have 4 assignments, where the 3 best assignments are weighted equally to obtain the overall course grade.

 ### Attendance